Home > About epa

-Supporting its direct sales efforts, epa has a number of strategic distribution partners across the world, including Shutterstock in North America, UK & Ireland, Agencia EFE in Latin America, Jiji Press in Japan, Imagine China & Xinhua in China, Yonhap in South Korea and All Over Press in Finland, among others.
+Supporting its direct sales efforts, epa has a number of strategic distribution partners across the world, including Shutterstock in North America, UK & Ireland, Agencia EFE in Latin America, Jiji Press in Japan, Imagine China & Xinhua in China, Yonhap in South Korea, Maxppp & PixPalace in France and All Over Press in Finland, among others.

 As a worldwide visual content provider, our business is photo and video coverage of breaking news and newsworthy events from all around the globe.
 We deliver a professionally edited, timely selection of highly reliable and competitive pictures and video clips to our clients.
 Our coverage ranges from General News and Politics, Business and Sports to Arts, Culture and Entertainment.

 When covering events, we strive to come up with new, original angles to offer our customers a comprehensive and creative product.

 The recently launched epa video service perfectly complements its news photo service, as it comprises all classical news categories ranging from breaking news, politics, economy and finance, through to sports and entertainment.
 Up to 40 video clips per day are available round the clock.

 Beyond our core service, we offer photo essays that take a deeper look at a variety of human interest topics, providing an insight into the world around us.

 epa is an independent news organization and its employees and collaborators are under the obligation not to allow governments, political parties or any ideological, financial or partisan group to influence their work.